-Flood Insurance Fact Sheet
+Flood Insurance Resources

 As long as a community participates in the NFIP, residents are eligible to purchase flood insurance.
 Flood insurance is sold to property owners located in NFIP communities through state licensed property and casualty insurance agents and brokers who deal directly with FEMA; or private insurance companies through a program known as Write Your Own (WYO).
 Here is a list of participating WYO companies.

 The policy will take effect 30 days after it is purchased.
-However, if you buy a house in a designated high-risk area and receive a mortgage loan from a Federally regulated lender, by law, the lender must require the borrower to purchase and regularly renew flood insurance.
+However, if you buy a house in a designated high-risk area and receive a mortgage loan from a federally regulated lender, by law, the lender must require the borrower to purchase and regularly renew flood insurance.
 In this case, the policy will take effect immediately and the borrower does not have to wait 30 days.